 Associate Professors: Lori Bihler

 Assistant Professors: Holly Pearson

 Field Placement Coordinator: Sandra Shaw

 The Education Department offers a Bachelor of Science (B.S.), with a major in Child and Family Studies as well as Bachelor of Science in Education (B.S.Ed.) with majors in Early Childhood Education and in Elementary Education.
 Students may pursue Initial Educator Licensure in Massachusetts by completing either the Licensure concentration offered in either Early Childhood Education and Elementary Education or through one of the Secondary Education minors that are available.

 The General Education Requirement

 All students must satisfy a general education requirement consisting of ten (10) courses outside of the major department.
 The General Education Domain III-C (Global Competency, Ethical Reasoning, and/or Human Diversity) requirement is satisfied through the completion of the Child and Family Studies major.

-The courses listed below, with subjects related to the Massachusetts Curriculum Frameworks, are required for students in either the Early Childhood Education Major or in the Elementary Education major.
+The courses listed below, with subjects related to the Massachusetts Curriculum Frameworks, are required for students majoring in either Early Childhood Education or in Elementary Education.

-COMMON CORE:
+Common Core:

 ENWR 110 Composition II

 MATH 110 Mathematics for Elementary Educators I

-DOMAIN I-A:
+Domain I-A: